johnnyshankman/hihat/README.md

 * quick import
 * intelligent sorting by song, artist, album
 * nested folder support for libraries and new imports
-* Spotify and Apple Music 1-click search
+* Spotify and Apple Music one-click search
 * Easily sync your library to a backup HD, phone, or retro device running [Rockbox](https://www.rockbox.org/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>